RoheenaPal/HasTeX/README.md

-# Compiler-with-Haskell
+# LaTeX-compiler-with-Haskell
-Compiler with Haskell
+A compiler in Haskell specifically for the LaTeX document preparation system.